-Are you a U.S. citizen or have appropriate documentation to show you are eligible to work in the U.S.?
+Are you a U.S. citizen or do you have appropriate documentation to show you are eligible to work in the U.S.?

 Are you available to work any time as scheduled between the hours of 6:00 a.m. and 8:30 p.m.?